akshvaishnav21/Data-Structures-And-Algorithms/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------------------------------

+Linear Search ------------------------------------------------------------

+The linear search, or sequential search, algorithm sequentially checks whether a given value is an element of a specified list by scanning the elements of a list one-by-one.
+It checks every item in the list in order from the beginning to end until it finds a target value.

+If it finds the target value in the list, the linear search algorithm stops and returns the position in the list corresponding to the target value.
+If it does not find the value, the linear search algorithm returns a message stating that the target value is not in the list.

+The steps are:

+1. Examine the first element of the list.
+2. If the first element is equal to the target value, stop.
+3. If the first element is not equal to the target value, check the next element in the list.
+4. Continue steps 1-3 until the element is found or the end of the list is reached.

+The best case performance for linear search occurs when the target value exists in the list and is in the first position of the list.
+In this case, the linear search algorithm will only be required to make one comparison.
+The time complexity for linear search in its best case is O(1).

+There are two worst cases for linear search.

+Case 1: when the target value at the end of the list.

+Case 2: when the target value does not exist in the list.

+In both cases, the linear search algorithm is required to scan the entire list of N elements and, therefore, makes N comparisons.

+For this reason, the time complexity for linear search in its worst case is O(N).

+The time complexity for linear search is O(N), but its performance is dependent on its input:

+    Best Case: The algorithm requires only 1 comparison to find the target value in the first position of the list.
+    Worst Case: The algorithm requires only n comparison to find the target value in the last position of the list or does not exist in the list.
+    Average Case: The algorithm makes N/2 comparisons.

+Linear search is a good choice for a search algorithm when:

+  You expect the target value to be positioned near the beginning of the list.

+  A search needs to be performed on an unsorted list because linear search traverses the entire list from beginning to end, regardless of its order.

+Binary Search ------------------------------------------------------------

+Binary search requires a sorted data-set.
+We then take the following steps:

+  1. Check the middle value of the dataset.

+  2. If this value matches our target we can return the index.
+  3. If the middle value is less than our target

+  4. Start at step 1 using the right half of the list.
+  If the middle value is greater than our target

+  Start at step 1 using the left half of the list.
+We eventually run out of values in the list, or find the target value.

+Time Complexity
+In each iteration, we are cutting the list in half.
+The time complexity is O(log N).

+A sorted list of 64 elements will take at most log2(64) = 6 comparisons.

+In the worst case:

+Comparison 1: We look at the middle of all 64 elements

+Comparison 2: If the middle is not equal to our search value, we would look at 32 elements

+Comparison 3: If the new middle is not equal to our search value, we would look at 16 elements

+Comparison 4: If the new middle is not equal to our search value, we would look at 8 elements

+Comparison 5: If the new middle is not equal to our search value, we would look at 4 elements

+Comparison 6: If the new middle is not equal to our search value, we would look at 2 elements

+When there's 2 elements, the search value is either one or the other, and thus, there is at most 6 comparisons in a sorted list of size 64.

 BFS And DFS --------------------------------------------------------------

 You can use a graph search algorithm to traverse the entirety of a graph data structure to locate a specific value